Home > Self-Help > Communication > Why People Often Choose Not To Communicate Effectively Today

 Although tribalism once helped us feel safe and find peace, our world has changed drastically ever since the Age of Discovery.
 People move across the oceans to find a better life to provide for their families or for themselves.
 Because of immigration, people get to learn from different perspectives and thrive together as a global community.

 Communication is defined as a process by which information is exchanged between individuals through a common system of verbal and non-verbal ways, according to Merriam-Webster.
 To be more specific, communication happens when A is aware of a need, a desire, or an emotion, their brain would try to make sense of the thing that they are feeling or experiencing (the coding process).
-A then tries to convey their a thought, need or feeling to B, hoping B can decode the message successfully – waiting for the “Ah-ha” moment.
+A then tries to convey a thought, need or feeling to B, hoping B can decode the message successfully – waiting for the “Ah-ha” moment.

 The image of a two-way communication